timmcgowan/timmcgowan.github.io/README.md

-# My Portfolio
+# Tim McGowan

-Tim McGowan
+Source Code for [timmcgowan.github.io](https://timmcgowan.github.io), a website to display sample projects and related details for Tim McGowan.